 Unlike the bust tourist destinations in Krabi, Nopparat Thara Beach offers a refreshing break.
 With fewer tourists and cleaner surroundings due to its national park location, it’s perfect for slow travellers who enjoy quiet mornings and scenic sunsets.
 You can enjoy beach walks, swimming, sunset watching and picnics on the shore.
 Cost to get there from Ao Nang is around ₹50–100 by shared songthaew.

-Tubbkek is one of the best sunset spots in Krabi.
-With luxury resorts and untouched surroundings, it offers a premium beach experience without the crowds.
+If you’re wondering which beach is best for sunset?
+Tubkaek Beach is consistently one of the best beaches in Krabi for watching mesmerising sunsets.
+It has some of the best Krabi resorts and untouched surroundings, which offers a premium beach experience without the crowds.
 It’s perfect for honeymooners and travellers seeking quiet, romantic moments.
+It faces west with an open horizon and none of the boat traffic that clutters the view from Ao Nang.

-Further north than Tubkaek, Klong Muang is wide, clean, and almost deserted compared to Ao Nang.
+Further north than Tubkaek, Klong Muang tends to have the clearest, calmest water for casual swimming, especially outside monsoon months, compared to Ao Nang beach.
 Several boutique resorts line the shore.
 It's a peaceful, uncrowded beach with stunning sunsets and good local seafood options.
 If you want Krabi's beauty without Krabi's crowds, stay here and day-trip into Ao Nang for tours.

 The Hong Islands feel like a secret paradise.
 The emerald lagoon enclosed by cliffs is a once-in-a-lifetime sight.
 Booking a private longtail boat lets you explore early and avoid crowds, making the experience far more magical.
 It is a must-add to your 5-day Krabi itinerary for kayaking into the lagoon, snorkelling, and island hopping.